Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Congo River - the deepest river in the world and the second longest in Africa - has just been re-measured and found to be about 1,000km longer than previous documents - Photo: CN TRAVELER

-Liu Shaochuang, the author and researcher at the Institute of Spatial Information Research, Chinese Academy of Sciences, said he used satellite remote sensing images and conducted two field surveys in the upstream area to accurately determine the coordinates of the river's source.
+Mr. Liu Shaochuang - the performer and researcher of the Institute of Spatial Information Research, Chinese Academy of Sciences - said that he used remote sensing images from satellites and conducted two field surveys in the upstream area to accurately determine the coordinates of the river source.

-The results showed that the starting point was located at longitude 31.22 degrees East and latitude 9.19 degrees South, at an altitude of 1,771m above sea level.
+The results showed that the origin point was located at longitude 31.22 degrees East and latitude 9.19 degrees South, at an altitude of 1,771m above sea level.

 The Congo River has long been known as the deepest river in the world - more than 220m deep - with abundant water reserves, and is the second longest river in Africa after the Nile.

-Since the 19th century, many explorers and geographers have sought to approach and determine the exact source of this river.
-However, due to the rugged terrain with many rapids, strong and complex currents, research and accurate determination are still a big challenge.
+Since the 19th century, many explorers and geographers have sought to approach and determine the exact origin of this river.
+However, due to the rugged terrain with many rapids, and strong and complex currents, research and accurate determination is still a big challenge.

 Now with modern technology, especially satellite remote sensing, scientists have been able to standardize data on river sources and lengths thanks to the ability to cover the entire basin.
 Therefore, Mr. Luu believes that satellite remote sensing technology is the most effective tool.

-According to international principles, a river's source is defined as the most distant branch with year-round flow.
-Based on this criterion, Mr. Liu combined satellite technology and field surveys to re-determine the source of more than 20 major rivers in the world, including the Yangtze, Yellow, Nile and Amazon.
+According to international principles, a river's source is defined as the farthest branch with year-round flow.
+Based on this criterion, Mr. Liu combined satellite technology and field surveys to re-identify the sources of more than 20 major rivers in the world, including the Yangtze, Yellow, Nile and Amazon.

 Back to topic